What is Substance Abuse?

 - Inpatient and Residential Treatment – address more severe substance use disorders requiring round-the-clock attention, residents are placed in 24-hour care and may receive both medical and behavioral health services

 - Outpatient Rehabilitation – typically addresses less severe substance use issues, treatment may include counseling, therapy and drug education

-- Medication-Assisted Treatment (MAT) – combines behavioral therapy and medications to ease the symptoms of withdrawal, reduce cravings, and block the brain’s ability to experience the substance’s effects; typically used to treat opioid (methadone, buprenorphine), alcohol (disulfiram, acamprosate, naltrexone), smoking (nicotine replacement, bupropion), and methamphetamine
+- Medication-Assisted Treatment (MAT) – combines behavioral therapy and medications to ease the symptoms of withdrawal, reduce cravings, and block the brain’s ability to experience the substance’s effects; typically used to treat opioid (methadone, buprenorphine), alcohol (disulfiram, acamprosate, naltrexone), and smoking (nicotine replacement, bupropion) SUDs

 - Support Groups and 12-Step Programs – non-clinical services often provided by peers or others in recovery, typically used in combination with treatment